xyefimenko/sw-rescue-operation/README.md

 If you have time other than survival and want to contribute to the project, here are some ideas for improvement:

-- Add logbook info for each planet in the planets listing
+- Add logbook info for each planet in the planets listing.
-- Write tests for the application for the case of the attack of the Sith
+- Write tests for the application for the case of the attack of the Sith.
 - Current sync script adds or updates planets and residents.
 It would be nice to skip iteration if data are the same.
 You can achieve it via adding the data hash that checks if the data is the same and skip the iteration.
 Also, caching can be used for that.
 - Add a feature for editing all necessary data on the frontend.
-Logbook creating or deleting for example
+Logbook creating or deleting for example.

 ## May the Force be with you!